 • Holding regular talks on topics ranging from smart-meters to the future of the oceans.

-Since then the Group has been holding regular stalls at community events, and campaigned to get local retailers to reduce their dependence on packaging, especially plastics, and more broadly to reduce other forms or waste.
-It is a member of the Haringey Climate Forum, and has frequently contributed to conversations with the Council on policy issues concerning the environment and planning, especially carbon reduction measures, and the delivery of its vision for a sustainable environmental in difficult times for local authorities.
-It has also held annual weekend discussion and exhibition events, under the title 21st Century Homes to enable and support residents in making sustainable home improvements—an idea borrowed from the Highgate Society’s Sustainable Homes Group (and with their invaluable co-operation).
+MHSG holds regular stalls at community events, and has campaigned to get local retailers to reduce their dependence on packaging, especially plastics, and more broadly to reduce other forms of waste, with a public petition.
+The group is a member of the Haringey Climate Forum, and has frequently contributed to conversations with the Council on policy issues concerning the environment and planning, especially carbon reduction measures, and the delivery of its vision for a sustainable environment in difficult times for local authorities.
+We have also held annual weekend discussion and exhibition events, under the title 21st Century Homes to enable and support residents in making sustainable home improvements—an idea borrowed from the Highgate Society’s Sustainable Homes Group (and with their invaluable co-operation).
 Film-maker Tor Kristoffersen made this short video about the 2015 21st Century Homes show.
+Several members also regularly open their homes to the public to demonstrate what can be done to improve the efficiency and sustainability of domestic buildings – things within our individual control – and to help and encourage others to do the same.